Computably totally disconnected locally compact groups: Defining computably t.d.l.c. groups via Baire presentations

 \section{Defining computably t.d.l.c.\ groups via Baire presentations}

-This section spells out the third type of computable presentations of t.d.l.c.\ groups described in Section~\ref{s: types of presentations} (Type B).
-We call them \emph{computable Baire~presentation}.
+This section spells out the third type of computable presentations of t.d.l.c.\ groups described in Section~\ref{s: types of presentations}, Type B, which generalises Type S. We call them \emph{computable Baire~presentations}.

-It is well-known that each totally disconnected Polish space $X$ is homeomorphic to $[T]$ for some tree $T \sub \NN^*$; see \cite[I.7.8]{Kechris:95}.
-Clearly $X$ is locally compact iff for each $f \in [T]$ there is an $n$ such that the tree above $f\uhr n$ is finitely branching.
-So in our effective setting, it is natural to work with a domain of the presentation that has the form $[T]$ for a c.l.c.\ tree $T$, and require that the group operations on $[T]$ be computable.
+It is well-known that each $0$-dimensional Polish space $X$ is homeomorphic to the path space $[T]$ for some tree $T \sub \NN^*$; see \cite[I.7.8]{Kechris:95}.
+Clearly $X$ is locally compact if and only if for each $f \in [T]$ there is an $n$ such that the tree above $f\uhr n$ is finitely branching.
+Considering the set of prefix minimal strings $\sss \in T$ such that $[\sss]_T$ is compact, it is easy to see that we may replace $T$ by a tree such that only the root can have infinitely many successors.
+So in our effective setting, it is natural to work with a domain of the presentation that has the form $[T]$ for a c.l.c.\ tree~$T$, and require that the group operations on $[T]$ be computable.
 (In fact, while the previous types of computable presentation were group-specific, in the present setting the same approach would work for other types of algebraic structure defined on $[T]$.)
 We will show in Thm.\ \ref{thm:main2} that the resulting notion of computably t.d.l.c.\ group is equivalent to the previous ones.

-Despite this equivalence, as presentations, computable Baire presentations (Type B) offer more flexibility than the first type (Type S), which relied on closed subgroups of $\S$.
-This will be evidenced by our proofs that some algebraic groups over local fields are computable, such as $\SL_n(\QQ_p)$ and $\SL_n(\mathbb F_p((t)))$.
+Despite this equivalence, as presentations, computable Baire presentations offer more flexibility than the first type (Type S), which relied on closed subgroups of~$\S$.
+This will be evidenced by our proofs that some algebraic groups over local fields, such as $\SL_n(\QQ_p)$, are computable.

 \begin{definition} A \emph{computable Baire~presentation} is a topological group of the form $H= ([T], \Op, \Inv)$ such that \begin{enumerate} \item $T$ is computably locally compact as defined in~\ref{def:comploccompact}; \item $\Op\colon [T] \times [T] \to [T]$ and $\Inv \colon [T] \to [T]$ are computable. \end{enumerate} We say that a t.d.l.c.\ group $G$ is \emph{computably t.d.l.c.} (via a Baire presentation) if $G \cong H$ for such a group $H$. \end{definition}